Unity-Technologies/Graphics/com.unity.sg2/Documentation~/Billboard-Node.md

 ## Description

 The Billboard node rotates the vertex position, normal, and tangent to align with all axes or x and z axes of the camera.
+It can only be used in a quad.
 ## Ports

 | Name        | Direction           | Type  | Description |